 Justify why this is necessary and outline what alternatives have been considered.
+(200 words maximum)

 Will any of the experimental procedures involve restraint?
 What alternatives have been considered?
-Describe the nature of the restraint, its duration and frequency, and what will be done to avoid distress.
-(200 words maximum)

-What prior experience and training in non-human primate use, care and welfare will you require of the staff named in the application?
-What are you doing to support continuing professional development in these areas?
-(200 words maximum)

-Will any of the staff involved need specific training for any of the procedures concerned?
+Describe the nature of the restraint, its frequency, and what will be done to avoid distress.
+(200 words maximum) duration and What prior experience and training in non-human primate use, care and welfare very the staff named in the application?
+What are you doing to support continuing profedevelopment in these areas?
+(200 words maximum) • Will any of the staff involved need specific training for any of the procedures concerned?
 Provide details of the training needed and where it will be done.
-(200 words maximum)

-Cats, dogs and equidae

-Will you be using cats, dogs or equidae?
+(200 words maximum) Cats, dogs and equidae Will you be using cats, dogs or equidae?
 The NC3Rs will review all applications involving the use of cats, dogs and equidae animals, or their tissue or data.

-Select which species you will be using: (Cats, Dogs, Equidae)

-If you are exclusively using already generated tissue or data in the proposed experiments answer all relevant questions as thoroughly as possible, in particular the questions relating to housing and procedures.
-If a question is not relevant you can answer 'not applicable', but we may ask for more information for assessment.

-From where will the animals be sourced?
-(200 words maximum)

-Will it be necessary to transport the animals?

-Indicate approximate journey times and the measures that will be taken to minimise the potential stress during transport.
-(200 words maximum)
+Select which species you will be using: (Cats, Dogs, Equidae) If you are exclusively using already generated tissue or data in the proposed exper relevant questions as thoroughly as possible, in particular the questions relating to procedures.
+If a question is not relevant you can answer 'not applicable', but we mainformation for assessment. housing and From where will the animals be sourced?
+(200 words maximum) Will it be necessary to transport the animals?
+Indicate approximate journey times and the measures that will be taken to minimi stress during transport.
+(200 words maximum) se the potential

-Are animals to be imported?

-Where animals are to be imported, what journey times have been agreed with the Home Office?
-Describe the conditions for the animals at the breeding establishment and how the potential stress during transport will be minimised.

-Provide details of the housing for the animals, for example enclosure size, environmental enrichment.

-See the NC3Rs guidance on animal housing and husbandry for further details.
+Are animals to be imported? • Where animals are to be imported, what journey times have been agreed with the Describe the conditions for the animals at the breeding establishment and how the during transport will be minimised.
+(200 words maximum) Provide details of the housing for the animals, for example enclosure size, environ enrichment.(200 words) nmental See the NC3Rs guidance on animal housing and husbandry for further details.
 Will single housing of the animals be necessary at any time?

-Provide a justification for single housing, its duration, and explain what additional resources you will provide to the animals to minimise the impact on animal welfare.
-(200 words maximum)

-Describe the experimental procedures involved and how you will minimise any pain, suffering, distress or lasting harm.
-Have the procedures been recently reviewed by the Named Veterinary Surgeon (NVS), Named Animal Care and Welfare Officer (NACWO) and Animal Welfare and Ethical Review Body (AWERB)?
-(200 words maximum)

-What adverse effects might the animals experience?
-List the clinical and other signs that will be monitored, the frequency of monitoring and, if relevant, the humane endpoint criteria established for the study.

-Will any of the experimental procedures involve restraint?
+Will single neasing of the arimhals be necessary at any time: Provide a justification for single housing, its duration, and explain what additional provide to the animals to minimise the impact on animal welfare.
+(200 words maximum) resources you will Describe the experimental procedures involved and how you will minimise any particle distress or lasting harm.
+Have the procedures been recently reviewed by the Nam Surgeon (NVS), Named Animal Care and Welfare Officer (NACWO) and Animal Naview Body (AWERB)?
+(200 words maximum) ned Veterinary What adverse effects might the animals experience?
+List the clinical and other signonitored, the frequency of monitoring and, if relevant, the humane endpoint crite the study.
+(200 words maximum) Will any of the experimental procedures involve restraint?
 What alternatives have been considered?
-Describe the nature of the restraint, its duration and frequency, and what will be done to avoid distress.
-(200 words maximum)

-What prior experience and training in animal use, care and welfare will you require of the staff named in the application?
-What are you doing to support professional development in these areas?
-(200 words maximum)
+Describe the nature of the restraint, its frequency, and what will be done to avoid distress.
+(200 words maximum) duration and What prior experience and training in animal use, care and welfare will you require in the application?
+What are you doing to support professional development in the (200 words maximum)

 Will any of the staff involved need specific training for any of the procedures concerned?
 Provide details of the training needed and where it will be undertaken.
-(200 words maximum)